abemedia/go-don/README.md

 If you return `nil` from your handler, Don will respond with an empty body and a `204 No Content` status code.
 Set this to `true` to disable that behaviour.

-### ShowPrivateErrors

-Returning errors from your handler that are either wrapped with `don.Error(err, 500)` or not wrapped at all and don't implement `don.StatusCoder` will hide the error from the client and only show `Internal Server Error`.
-Set this to true to return all errors to the client.

 ## Support multiple formats